Jon-Patrick Allem, PhD, MA

-Jon-Patrick Allem is an Assistant Professor of Research at the Keck School of Medicine of USC.
+Jon-Patrick Allem is the Director of the Social Media Analytics (SOMA) Lab and an Assistant Professor of Research at the Keck School of Medicine of USC.
 Dr. Allem's research harnesses digital data sources and cutting-edge methodologies to improve population health surveillance and policy.
 His multidisciplinary expertise in behavioral science, preventive medicine, and data science has led to data-driven public health insights featured in prominent media and scholarly outlets such as Nature, Scientific American, CNN, and the American Journal of Public Health.
 With the use of data from online platforms such as Twitter, Instagram, YouTube, and Google Web Search, Dr. Allem's research has included studies on the effectiveness of mass media campaigns, use and appeal of tobacco products, HIV education, the marketing practices of micromobility companies, and the sources and content of online misinformation.
 He has successfully competed for close to 4 million dollars in government contracts and grants, with current projects focused on identifying sources of exposure to tobacco marketing among adolescents and young adults.
 He recently became the principal investigator for the California Tobacco Control Program's Tobacco Industry Monitoring Evaluation.
 The main goal of the project is to inform comprehensive tobacco control policy efforts by monitoring core tobacco industry practices related to electronic cigarettes and other new and emerging non-combustible nicotine products, and little cigars and cigarillos in three core tobacco industry practices: advertising and marketing on social media platforms, direct marketing, and underage online sales.

 Scott Donaldson is a Senior Research Associate in the Department of Population and Public Health Sciences at the Keck School of Medicine of USC.
 He completed his Postdoctoral Scholarship with the Center for Research and Intervention in Tobacco Control (CRITC) at the University of California, San Diego and received his Ph.D. in psychology with a concentration in evaluation, applied research methods, and positive organizational psychology from Claremont Graduate University.
 Prior to his doctoral training, Scott received a master`s degree in organizational psychology from the University of Southern California, and his bachelor`s degree in psychology from the University of California, Los Angeles.
 His research focuses on the design, measurement, and evaluation of health and well-being interventions.
 He currently works with the SOMA Lab director to help reach the aims of the Tobacco Industry Monitoring Evaluation (TIME).

-Ryan Lee is a Project Assistant in the Department of Population and Public Health Sciences at the Keck School of Medicine of USC.
+Ryan Lee is a Project Manager in the Department of Population and Public Health Sciences at the Keck School of Medicine of USC.
 He graduated from Occidental College in 2019 with a B.A. in Biology with an emphasis in Cell and Molecular Biology and minors in Public Health and East Asian Studies.
 As an undergraduate, he worked on research projects ranging from infectious disease pathology to evaluation of public health regulations in Hong Kong.
 At the Department of Population and Public Health Sciences, Ryan currently oversees data collection efforts for multiple studies in health behavior and substance prevention research.
 In his free time, Ryan enjoys cooking, cycling, and playing tennis.